mattlampl/bees_knees/README.md

 ## How to navigate this repo:
+**All cleaned data is already uploaded to this repo.
+You may skip the first step and move straight to `02 - ML and Simulation Models`**

 ### 01 - Data Cleaning and Feature Generation
 *All data cleaning, imputation, feature generation, and merging taks*